 According to AKC, the Irish Water Spaniel has excellent intelligence and rugged endurance.
 He is a brave, courageous dog and always eager to impress.
 They’re also quite curious by nature and always exploring things and people.
 He gets fascinated by every new thing he sees or person he meets.
 He is a very playful dog, and it is always good to have him around.

 The IWS is very loyal.
 He loves his human family and is protective of the kids.
 However, he may not be the right choice for first-time dog owners.
 He is not appropriate for city life either.
 The Irish Water Spaniel is better suited to life in the countryside, where he can move around freely and get as much exercise as he needs.

 But be warned…

 The IWS does not like to be teased or ignored by his human family.
-That’ why he is probably not appropriate for a house with small children – You know how kids are like!
-And in some cases, the IWS dog breed has been known to snap at a child that tries to mount him or pull his tail.
+That’s why he is probably inappropriate for a house with small children – You know what kids are like!
+In some cases, the IWS dog breed has been known to snap at a child who tries to mount him or pull his tail.

-The Irish Water Spaniel is generally a healthy dog and has a life expectancy of 10 to 12 years.
+The Irish Water Spaniel is generally a healthy dog with a life expectancy of 10 to 12 years.
 However, like other spaniels and retrievers, he is susceptible to certain genetic disorders and health problems such as…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?